I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 These two are not dupes.
 Yes, they are similar but they are not the same paint color.
 SP has a tiny bit more coolness to it.
 They are both beautiful but if you are trying to interchange one for the other, think again.

 If you were considering color-matching between paint brands, I highly recommend purchasing a sample beforehand.
 Sometimes when you color match between paint manufacturers, the colors don’t come out accurately.
 This is because each brand uses different formulas to create its paint colors.

 The best option is to choose within the brand’s paint color lines.
 This way you know what you are getting.

 Silverpointe coordinates well with plenty of different colors.
-Some colors I find that looks great with it are:
+Some colors I find that look great with it are:

 - Moonlit Orchid SW 9153